AlexOgden/RecceDNS/docs/README.md

 # RecceDNS

 RecceDNS is a DNS enumeration/OSINT tool written in Rust that provides functionality to gather information about domain names.
 It performs various DNS queries to discover subdomains, IP addresses, and other DNS records associated with a target domain.
-The tool is designed to be fast, efficient, and easy to use, leveraging the performance benefits of Rust.
+The tool is designed to be fast, efficient, and easy to use.
+This tool places emphasis on high-performance subdomain bruteforcing with advanced functionality for rapid enumeration and rate limiting mitigation.

 I originally started working on this project to learn Rust, improve on network programming, and gain a deeper understanding of DNS.
 This software includes its own stub resolver built from scratch, it is not a fully-featured DNS implementation and only supports the functionality required of it.
 I am still learning/improving my Rust skills, if you're experienced in Rust and think something could be improved, be more idomatic, or any other suggestions, feel free to let me know or submit a pull request!